 With a clear strategy - you can be prepared

 While cyber attacks are complex, your security strategy doesn’t need to be.
 When you keep your systems current, have a clear security policy, be smart about your access and backups, and test things regularly, you’ll minimise the chance of your not-for-profit becoming the target of an attack.
+Subnet can also help you in preparing your strategy and assessing your currently maturity level with our Subnet Security Maturity Journey.
+This simple one page tool helps your organisation align to the Australian Government's Essential 8, and other key security frameworks to ensure you continued improvement in the overall security within your organisation, and its a great way to plan how to tackle all of the items above in a structured way.

 Taking it further